Keeping your Workplace Safe and Secure: The Ultimate Guide

 According to UK Police, a workplace or residence with no security measures is 5 times more likely to be a target for burglars than one that has some security in place.

 Remember, burglars are not looking for a challenge; they’re looking for an easy way to make a lot of money at someone else’s expense.

 So, by keeping your own workplace secure, you can make sure there’s always an easier target than yours.
 You can increase your security in a many ways; here are a few of them:

-- Ensure that you have an up-to-date security system (a CCTV system is best).
+- Ensure that you have an up-to-date security system.

 - A regularly updated alarm system is an absolute must (see subheading 9 for more details).